Give Yourself a Raise (When the Boss Won’t)

 Sell Your Skills

 If you’re working a standard 40-hour week, that leaves you plenty of time to make a little extra money doing something you actually enjoy.
 If you’re a skilled musician, offer your services to give music lessons.
 Love teaching others?
 Try tutoring in a subject you know well.
 Enjoy crafting or building things?
 Set up an Etsy shop to sell your wares.
-Whatever you’re passionate about, start looking at it as a potential way to make some extra cash.
+Whatever you’re passionate about, start looking at it as a money-making side hustle.
 You never know — it could one day end up being your full-time career!